wujj0326/COVID_Risk_Competition/README.md

 The Raw Data are all stored in their corresponding URL.

-Moreover, the LSTM model would generate the predicted values that would be used in the Get_risk_score.ipynb
+Moreover, the LSTM model would generate the predicted values that would be used to get the final risk score

 ### Prerequisites